ipoddubny/webcdr/install/README.md

+0. Install node.js (iojs 3.0+ recommended).
+1. Install global npm packages used to build webcdr:

+	npm -g install bower browserify

+2. Install bower dependencies:

+	cd PATH_TO_WEBCDR/public
+	bower install

+3. Build client javascript:

+	npm run build

-1. Create a MySQL database with install/db.sql:
+4. Create a MySQL database for cdr data (WARNING: the script drop tables if they exist!):

+	cd PATH_TO_WEBCDR/install
+	mysqladmin create asteriskcdrdb
-``mysql database -uuser -ppassword < db.sql``
+	mysql asteriskcdrdb -uuser -ppassword < db.sql

+5. Set up your Asterisk to save cdr data into the database you've created
+6. Set up your Asterisk to save call recordings to mp3 files
-2. Create a symlink "recordings" pointing to the asterisk records directory, typically it's /var/spool/asterisk/monitor.
+7. Create the symlink PATH_TO_WEBCDR/recordings pointing to the asterisk records directory, usually it's /var/spool/asterisk/monitor.
-Files must have paths that conform to the pattern "YYYY/M/D/anyting_${UNIQUEID}.mp3", where ${UNIQUEID} matches uniqueid of a record in cdr table in the database.
+   Files must have paths conforming to the pattern "YYYY/M/D/anyting_${UNIQUEID}.mp3", where ${UNIQUEID} matches uniqueid of a record in the cdr table in the database.

-3. Edit config.ini
+8. Edit config.ini

-4. Set up system service
+9. Set up webcdr to run in background at system boot using forever, pm2, systemd or whatever you prefer.